 Many businesses go straight to a GP if they need health advice.
-It does not come without risks.
-If you get occupational health advice from a doctor, only an occupational health doctor fulfils an employer’s legal obligations.
+It’s a straight forward path, but it does not come without risks.
+If you get work-related health advice from a doctor, only an occupational health doctor fulfils an employer’s legal obligations.

 With consent, an employer can write to a GP about a patient.
-The Access to Medical Reports Act means the employee can see the report and object to content, before it is sent.
-A GP report about a patient does not give impartial, independent advice.
+However, the Access to Medical Reports Act means the employee can see the report and object to any content, before it is released.
+Therefore, a GP report about a patient does not give impartial, independent advice.

 Some doctors will give occupational health advice to businesses without a specialist qualification.
 They may offer advice or expertise without having had any training in occupational medicine.
 It is perfectly legal to do so, but it has big risks for employers.

 Occupational health exists to help manage the impact of health on work, or work on health.
 It is designed to give independent, objective advice to businesses to help manage risks.
 Occupational health doctors obtain specialist qualifications to give specialist advice.

 If you need health advice at work, getting advice from a GP is not enough to fulfil your legal obligations.
 The HSE says “you must get advice from a competent person” to meet the requirements of health and safety law.
 The law says the competent person must have had sufficient training, experience or knowledge to assist you properly.

 A GP who does not have an occupational health qualification but relies upon experience (“I’ve been advising businesses for over 30 years”) is not on solid legal ground.
 This is because medicine is a very broad church.
 Being registered with the General Medical Council (GMC) alone does not indicate any degree of competence.